linuxliste/OSF/README.md

 Download or clone this repository.
 If you downloaded, unzip the archive where you want.

-# 2.Set up the parameters
+# 2.Generate the configuration file

 There is an xls google sheet to let you define your preference.
 This sheet is stored here (on google sheet):